cutestsun/image-finder/README.md

 # 🏞️ Image Finder

-Image Finder - is a project for searching information about different countries.
-You can find details about any country worldwide, including its flag, capital, population, languages, etc.
+Image Finder is a web application that allows you to search for images.
+Whether you're looking for pictures of your favourite places, animals, or anything else, Image Finder has got you covered.

 ## About

-Country Finder provides access to country data using the Rest Countries API.
-You can search for countries, view basic information about each country and when clicked, Wikipedia will open with detailed information about the country.
+Image Finder leverages the power of the Pixabay API to provide you with an extensive collection of high-quality images.
+You can easily search for images based on keywords, view image details, and load images in groups using pagination to avoid overloading your device and web page.

 ## Features

 - Professional web design
 - Interactive elements and animation
-- Search for countries by name.
+- Search for images by name.
-- View detailed information about a country.
+- View information about the image like likes, views, comments, and downloads.

 ## Technologies